Hey Kids (Start Here)

 He feels lost, a little bit, with no coffee to drink and no lab to go to.

-It is extremely disconcerting to have no science to do.
-It’s the kind of thing that happens only when one switches fields, which, apparently, he’s currently doing, having facilitated the destruction of his previous field along with the destruction of all living specimens that he or any of his colleagues might have studied, which is great; that’s just great.
+It’s disconcerting to have no science to do.
+It’s the kind of thing that happens only when one switches fields, which apparently he’s doing, having facilitated the destruction of his previous field along with the destruction of all living specimens that he or any of his colleagues might have studied, which is great; that’s just great.

 He has no idea if he’s being serious or ironic.

-If he were back at the shatterdome, if the world hadn’t not-ended and his civilization were still in the midst of its protracted skid toward the brick wall of alien-mediated mass extinction, he’d be definitely drinking coffee right now and, possibly, transferring the nuclei of somatic kaiju cells into various tissue types in an attempt to get them to grow.
+If he were back at the Hong Kong Shatterdome, if the world hadn’t not-ended and his civilization were still in the midst of its protracted skid toward the brick wall of alien-mediated mass extinction, he’d be definitely drinking coffee right now and, possibly, transferring the nuclei of somatic kaiju cells into various tissue types in an attempt to get them to grow.

 It would be easy, his brain seethes, less in words than in blue-tinged, urgent confidence that’s both foreign and familiar.
 It would be easy because they were meant to be grown.
 It would be easy because you’re so good at tissue culture.
 It would be easy because they would grow for you, they would want to grow for you, they would want to, they would want to.
 For you.

-Settle down there, kids, Newt thinks, his hands clamped around the edge of the kitchen sink, his gaze fixed on the stone of the countertop.
+Settle down there, kids, Newt thinks, his hands clamped around the edge of the kitchen sink, his gaze fixed on the stone countertop.

-Okay, fine, so he has no science to do right now, but science is ever evolving and unending and will always have room for him; that’s not so much the issue; he’s not some orphaned, Dickensian skeptic looking in on a rational worldview that he no longer gets to share, that’s just stupid.
-So he accidentally helped some badass military types and Mako the Magnificent destroy his entire field; he’s probably not the first person to do such a thing, although he can’t think of any other examples right at the moment, whatever, he’s sure something is going to come to him—or not, because obsolescence and paradigm shifts don’t count as field destruction; nope, it’s got to be literal destruction of the phenomena the field is built around—the point of all of this is just that he needs a new research interest, those aren’t hard to come by, he could go on a walk and trip over one if he weren’t so obsessed with rationalism right now, slash using it as an intellectual crutch; he’s fully intent on lying to Hermann about that, but he’s not going to lie to himself, at least not about the rationalism, not now, not on a good day like this one when he wakes up early and the part of his brain reanimating the brains he mutilated is listening to him.
+Okay, fine, so he has no science to do right now, but science is ever evolving and unending and will always have room for him; that’s not so much the issue; he’s not some orphaned, Dickensian skeptic looking in on a rational worldview he no longer gets to share, that’s just stupid.
+So he accidentally helped some badass military types and Mako the Magnificent destroy his entire field; he’s probably not the first person to do such a thing, although he can’t think of any other examples right at the moment, whatever, he’s sure something will come to him—or not, because obsolescence and paradigm shifts don’t count as field destruction; nope, it’s got to be literal destruction of the phenomena the field is built around—the point is that he needs a new research interest, those aren’t hard to come by, he could go on a walk and trip over one if he weren’t so obsessed with rationalism right now, slash using it as an intellectual crutch; he’s fully intent on lying to Hermann about that, but he won’t lie to himself, at least not about the rationalism, not now, not on a good day like this one when he wakes up early and the part of his brain reanimating the brains he mutilated is listening to him.

 Nope.

-On a day like this he is going to find a new hobby.
+On a day like this he’s going to find a new hobby.

 Maybe two new hobbies.